Wainwright's footsteps: the best Yorkshire Dales walks of all time?

 There are many much-loved walking routes in the Yorkshire Dales.
 Each year, to take one classic example, thousands of walkers

-attempt the Three Peaks Challenge, climbing Whernside, Ingleborough and Pen-Y-Ghent.
+attempt the Three Peaks Challenge , climbing Whernside, Ingleborough and Pen-Y-Ghent.

 No account of Yorkshire walks, however, would be complete without mention of Alfred Wainwright.
 While closely associated with the Lake District, Wainwright also plotted some unforgettable routes in the region.

 In this article, we're going to take an in-depth look at two of these.
 Be warned: these are long and at times arduous walks.
 Yorkshire offers some superb walks for the casual stroller.
-These very much don't fit in that category.

 So, get your boots and crampons – we're going for a walk!